Early in the year, Canadians hoping to take advantage of the tax benefits of RRSP are usually in a rush to beat the RRSP contribution deadline.

 Check this post to learn more about RRSP contribution year.

-The RRSP deadline for 2020 is March 1, 2021.
-That is, the last day to contribute to your RRSP to claim the RRSP deduction in your 2020 tax returns is March 1, 2021.
+The RRSP deadline for 2021 was March 1, 2022.
+That was the last day to contribute to your RRSP to claim the RRSP deduction in your 2021 tax returns.

 To clarify: contributions made within the first 60 days of each calendar year, starting January 1st , count towards the previous year and not the current year.